 You may see my recommendations are mostly 128GB or 200GB, and that’s because the price difference between the 200GB version of these cards and the 256GB versions of these cards is big.
 The prices are nearly negligible between 128 and 200.
-We’ll keep this list updated as more and more cards come out and our storage needs change.
+If you are in the mood to max out, you can look at numbers like 512 GB or even 1 TB which can be considered as the largest micro cards right now.
+Also, we’ll keep this list updated as more and more cards come out and our storage needs change.

 As a reminder, don’t purchase cheap, no-name-brand cards and expect solid performance.
 It may be easier on your wallet, but it’s not worth the highly potential downsides of poor performance and data loss.
 Also, bare in mind that performance varies on the game and how it’s stored.
 In the end, make the decision that is best for you; just don’t cheap out on this.

 Mike has been with NintendoFuse since January 2015 as a Social Media Manager.
 He has always had a passion for Nintendo games, and his favorite game series is Donkey Kong Country.